 After a few months of daily use we were getting some black scuff marks on the top of the dresser.

 To help protect the white paint, I applied 2 coats of a Polycrylic Protective Finish made by Minwax to the top of the dresser.
-I did not use the polycrylic on the whole dresser, but you could if you wanted too.
+I did’t use the polycrylic on the whole dresser, but you could if you wanted too.

 I’m thrilled with the updated look of our dresser!
 Let’s look at the before and after again.

 I hope you’ve enjoyed my how to paint furniture tutorial!
 If you’ve updated a tired and worn out piece of furniture with paint, please share pictures with us.
 I would love to see your finished projects!